thaddeusdai/titanic-proj/README.md

 frontend:
 - npm install
+- npm run build
-- npm run build (website will be on localhost:8080)
+- npm start(website will be on localhost:8080)

 Must create .env file with:
 - NAME